 The Child Welfare Inequalities Project App has been developed so that local authorities can investigate the trends and patterns identified in the CWIP research within their own local contexts.

 Throughout the research we found that demand for children’s services had been growing, at least since 2010; that more deprived children were more likely to have child welfare interventions; and that there were large inequalities in interventions based on children’s ethnicity.
 However, we recognise that local authorities need to know whether they fit these general patterns and think at the local level about how they can respond to them.
+To read the final report of the Child Welfare Inequalities Project, click here.

 This generic version of the App does not contain any geographical information data (which takes up a large amount of space and processing power) and allows users to select any two authorities to compare, or to have no specific LAs selected.
 It may therefore be more suitable for national organisations without an interest in specific geography.